data2health/informatics-playbook/docs/chapters/Example_Markdown.md

 The translational research community can benefit directly from the enormous investments these clinical communities using [FHIR](#fhir) make.
 The workforce and investments dwarf any that could be marshaled by the translational research community.
 Rather than reinvent research-specific data standards, it makes sense to leverage the structure, specification, detail, tooling, and infrastructure coming forward from these clinical communities.
 Pending Office of the National Coordinator for Health Information Technology (ONC) regulations will require that all EHRs support [FHIR](#fhir) API interfaces, profoundly simplifying data access and delivery in a [FHIR](#fhir)-conformant manner.
 This effectively obviates any need for complex extraction and translation in the creation of [FHIR](#fhir)-based repositories.

 NIH is investing in [FHIR](#fhir), not only for EHR exchange but also for research from academia to industry.
-NIH encourages its researchers to explore the use of the Fast Healthcare Interoperability Resources ([FHIR](#fhir)®) standard to capture, integrate, and exchange clinical data for research purposes and to enhance capabilities to share research data,.
+NIH encourages its researchers to explore the use of the Fast Healthcare Interoperability Resources ([FHIR](#fhir)®) standard to capture, integrate, and exchange clinical data for research purposes and to enhance capabilities to share research data[19](#kix.ivnxrb4488bb),[20](#kix.jhk8xd4xpj5).
 This use includes:

 - Integration of patient- and population-level data from EHR systems
 - Access to and management of electronic health information